SUMMARY

 Focus areas

 - Comparative gene expression studies in Alzheimer's disease and other conditions.
-Dr. Ertekin-Taner's laboratory measures gene expression in brain samples of people with Alzheimer's disease or other neurodegenerative diseases to find new genes and pathways implicated in the pathophysiology of these conditions.
-Her laboratory also studies genetics of gene expression in blood samples from prospective cohorts to identify gene expression signatures that may predict cognitive decline and development of Alzheimer's disease.
+Dr. Ertekin-Taner's lab measures gene expression in brain samples of people who had Alzheimer's disease or other neurodegenerative diseases to find new genes and pathways implicated in the pathophysiology of these conditions.
+Her lab also studies genetics of gene expression in blood samples from prospective cohorts to identify gene expression signatures that may predict cognitive decline and the development of Alzheimer's disease.

 - Gene expression studies in progressive supranuclear palsy.
-In collaboration with Mayo Clinic's brain bank, Dr. Ertekin-Taner's lab analyzes gene expression levels from brains of people with progressive supranuclear palsy.
+In collaboration with the Mayo Clinic Brain Bank, Dr. Ertekin-Taner's lab analyzes gene expression levels from brains of people with progressive supranuclear palsy.
 The goal is to identify genetic variants that influence disease risk and pathology via regulating transcription.

 - Methylome analysis.
 Dr. Ertekin-Taner uses CpG methylation levels to study the influence of epigenetic factors on gene expression in Alzheimer's disease and progressive supranuclear palsy.

 - Functional studies in Alzheimer's disease candidate genes.
-Dr. Ertekin-Taner's lab aims to understand the functional consequences of coding variants as well as modifications in expression levels of genes and specific isoforms implicated in Alzheimer's disease.
-The lab uses gene expression, immunohistochemistry and animal behavior approaches to understand the functional consequences of such genetic modifications in candidate genes, such as CTNNA3 and LRRTM3.
+Dr. Ertekin-Taner's lab aims to understand the functional consequences of coding variants and modifications in expression levels of genes and specific isoforms implicated in Alzheimer's disease.
+The lab uses gene expression, immunohistochemistry and animal behavior approaches to understand the functional consequences of these genetic modifications in candidate genes, such as CTNNA3 and LRRTM3.

 Significance to patient care

-Dr. Ertekin-Taner wants to understand how Alzheimer's and other brain diseases work and find ways to treat them.
-By studying the genes related to Alzheimer's disease, she hopes to learn more about the disease and discover new pathways that influence this common, complex disease.
+Dr. Ertekin-Taner wants to learn how Alzheimer's and other brain diseases work and find ways to treat them.
+By studying the genes related to Alzheimer's disease, she hopes to find out more about the disease.
+She also seeks to find new pathways that affect this common, complex disease.

 Professional highlights

-- KL2 Mentored Career Development Program, Center for Clinical and Translational Sciences, Mayo Clinic:
+- Scholar, KL2 Mentored Career Development Program, Center for Clinical and Translational Sciences, 2008-2011.

 - National Institute on Aging: